D4dx-backend/ward-management/ward-management-system/INSTRUCTION_SYSTEM_ENHANCEMENTS.md

 - Can see all comments (public and private)
 - Can post public or private comments

-### For Ward Admins:
+### For Ward Incharges:
-- View instructions targeted to ward admins
+- View instructions targeted to Ward Incharges
 - Can only see public comments and their own private comments
 - Can post public or private comments